Sustainability Standards Explained: GHG protocol

 As GHG protocol states, the standards listed above are “separate but complementary”.
 At a company level, for example,

-- the sum of the life cycle emissions of each of a company’s products,
+• the sum of the life cycle emissions of each of a company’s products,

 combined with

 should approximate the company’s corporate GHG emissions (scope 1-3).
-The Value Chain Standard (Scope 3) and the Product Standard are interconnected on delivering on both goals and execution.
+The Value Chain Standard (Scope 3) and the Product Standard are interconnected in delivering on both goals and execution.
 Here are 3 points from GHG Protocol:

 "The Scope 3 Standard builds on the GHG Protocol Corporate Standard and accounts for value chain emissions at the corporate level; The Product Standard accounts for life cycle emissions at the individual product level."